jcorille-21/project-2-info-443/README.md

 ![Law of Demeter 2](img/Demeter-2.png)

-Error-handling classes – such as CastError, DivergentArrayError, MissingSchemaError, DocumentNotFoundError – all extend the MongooseError object, and MongooseError extends the built-in JavaScript Error object.
-String, Boolean, and some other client classes interact with direct implementations of MongooseError rather than MongooseError itself, and these client classes do not need to know the behavior of MongooseError nor the built-in JavaScript Error Object.
+Error-handling classes – such as `CastError`, `DivergentArrayError`, `MissingSchemaError`, `DocumentNotFoundError` – all extend the `MongooseError` object, and `MongooseError` extends the built-in JavaScript Error object.
+String, Boolean, and some other client classes interact with direct implementations of `MongooseError` rather than `MongooseError` itself, and these client classes do not need to know the behavior of `MongooseError` nor the built-in JavaScript Error Object.
 As a result, error-handling classes structures within Mongoose follow the Law of Demeter as well.

 ## Liskov Substitution Principle